open-orchestra/open-orchestra-docs/en/developer_guide/multi_device.rst

 Device detection
 ----------------

 `Wurfl librairy`_ test the User-Agent and normalize devices, the server entry point (webserver or reverse-proxy) must add a parameters ``x-ua-device`` to the request header with the device.

-For example if you have a configuration with different template between phone and tablet, the parameters ``x-ua-device`` need to be equals to phone or tablet to display the good template.
+For example if you have a configuration with different templates between phone and tablet, the parameter ``x-ua-device`` needs to be equal to phone or tablet to display the correct template.

-OpenOrchestra tests the x-ua-device parameter gotten from the request header, in the FrontBundle trait which overrides the ``render()`` method.
+Open Orchestra tests the ``x-ua-device`` parameter gotten from the request header, in the FrontBundle trait which overrides the ``TwigEngine::render()`` method.
-If a template is found for this device name, so call ``render()`` method for this template, else check if the parent device template exist.
+If a template is found for this device name, so call ``TwigEngine::render()`` method for this template, else check if the parent device template exist.

 For example see ``OpenOrchestra\FrontBundle\Twig\Renderable``.